LPastine/contact-keeper/README.md

 - 10 - Bring the AuthState to the Appjs
 - 11 - Wrap the AuthState as the very first provider

+### Reducer Notes - still pending in authReducer - see alertReducer
+- 1 - Import the types related to this context
+- 2 - Specify how we want to treat what we receive in each state

 ## Creating and implementing a Component workflow example - auth

 - 0 - Create the folder "auth" inside the components folder